permutationlock/ztrait/README.md

 }
 ```

-This allows the caller to override the default interfaces, or even
+This allows the caller to override declarations, or
 provide a custom interface for a type that doesn't have the required
 declarations.

 Unfortunately, this style of interfaces does not allow
 trait declarations to depend on one another.
 A restricted version of the `Incrementable` interface that will play
 well with the interface parameter convention is provided below.